Pediatric Orthopedic surgeons width="1024" height="188"

 Most children sustain wrist injuries during sports or from accidental falls.
 Any injury that occurs at the end of a long bone around a joint can affect the growth plate and as such an evaluation should occur by an experienced pediatric orthopedic doctor.

-Some of the causes of wrist pain include the following:
+Some of the causes of wrist pain include trauma to the following:

 Overuse injuries